-I dropped my oily spoon and ran for the barn, grabbed the duct tape, and headed to the garden where I experienced the genius of this idea for myself!
+I dropped my greasy spoon and ran for the barn, grabbed the duct tape, and headed to the garden where I experienced the genius of this idea for myself!

 This morning alone I saved my plants from literally hundreds of these little monsters and myself from hours of picking!
-It was truly shocking- and the ones on the pumpkins in with the corn… I would never have found all of those nymphs.
+It was truly shocking- and I would never have found all of the nymphs on the ones on the pumpkins that were in with the corn….
 Not in a million years.

-I feel like I may have stopped this cycle dead in its tracks with less than an hour’s work.
+I believe I may have stopped this cycle dead in its tracks with less than an hour’s work.

 • Be gentle.
-Some of the pumpkins had soft leaves and a bit of the leaf came off with the eggs.
-Not much and not often.
+Some of the pumpkins had soft leaves, and a bit of the leaf came off with the eggs.

-• If you see a squash beetle adult, nab her!
-I tapped the tape to her back and she was stuck.
-I folded the tape piece around her and she wasn’t going anywhere.
+• If you see a squash beetle adult, capture her!
+I tapped the tape to her back, and she was stuck.
+I folded the tape piece around her, and she wasn’t going anywhere.

 • Ditto for the cucumber beetles.
 If you happen to see one of them, tap it on their back.
 I think that’s the quickest way I’ve dealt with those guys so far.

-Another way to kill the adult squash bugs (and perhaps the cucumber beetles) dead on the spot is to use a biodegradable detergent dish soap.
+Another way to get rid of the adult squash bugs (and perhaps the cucumber beetles) on the spot is to use a biodegradable detergent dish soap.
 The soap works by suffocating the beetle within moments.
 It worked wonderfully for the squash bugs, But not so much for the cucumber beetles.
-That’s ok because I prefer to remove the beetle from the plant before spraying it.
-I want to make certain the plant isn’t affected in any way and cucumber beetles will fly before allowing that to happen.
+That’s okay though, because I prefer to remove the beetle from the plant before spraying it.
+I want to make sure the plant isn’t affected in any way, and that the cucumber beetles will fly before allowing that to happen.

-The duct tape trick works well to kill squash bug adults too.
-When you tap them with the tape they stick right to it!
+The duct tape trick works well to get rid of squash bug adults too.
+When you tap them with the tape, they stick right to it!
 (Though I do pinch the tape around them to make sure they don’t fall off.)

 Hand Held Vacuum Cleaner

 An alternative to duct tape for nymphs and adults would be to get yourself a handheld vacuum cleaner.
 It’s a lot safer than squishing and works well for catching the ones that almost got away!
-A hand-held vacuum also is great for other garden pests like Cucumber Beetle, Asparagus Beetles, Mexican Bean Beetles, Colorado Potato Beetles, and more!
+A hand-held vacuum is also excellent for other garden pests like Cucumber Beetle, Asparagus Beetles, Mexican Bean Beetles, Colorado Potato Beetles, and more!

 One final, long-term, goal would be to encourage your garden to become a diverse habitat.
 A place where predators like frogs and toads can become your greatest allies in the war against the pests!

-With a little diligence using these tricks to kill squash bugs, my garden plants have a fighting chance!
+With a little diligence in using these tricks to get a handle on how to get rid of squash bugs, my garden plants have a fighting chance!
 And I hope that yours will now too!